Louisville is an amazing city. The rest of America just hasn't discovered it yet.

 1. Be Financially Smart

 Not all cities are created equal, especially when it comes to their cost of living.
 Before you purchase a home make sure you'll be financially prepared to live in this new city.
-Money Magazine's Cost of Living Calculator makes it easy to see how a particular salary compares from one city to the next.
+NerdWallet has a cool Cost of Living Calculator that makes it easy to see how a particular salary compares from one city to the next.
 Louisville typically favors very well against most of country.

 2. Scout the Schools